Bishop's Scholarship Candidate | Aquinas High School

 Catholic Foundation

-"My parents have taught me important values like patience, respect, perseverance and responsibility since I was little."
+"From a very young age, my parents have taught me the importance of values like patience, respect, perseverance and responsibility."

 Lectoring & Faith Leadership